flyteorg/flyte/proposal/README.md

 returns the version of the CLI, version of Admin service and version of the Platform that is deployed

 ### configure
-Allows configuring FlyteCTL for your own usage (low pri).
+Allows configuring Flytectl for your own usage (low pri).
 Needed for especially storing Auth tokens.

 ### get/delete
 Get retrieves a list of resources that is qualified by a further sub-command. for example